briar/briar-mailbox/API.md

 The mailbox checks if provided auth token is allowed to download from $folderId which is either an `inboxId` or an `outboxId` of a contact.

+If the folder does not exist or the auth token is not allowed to download from it, `404 Not Found` is returned.

 Returns `200 OK` with the list of files in JSON (example):